 Of all the citrus fruits, lemons are the most sensitive to cold temperatures.
-Although Lisbon lemon trees are a little hardier than other varieties, they still need warm and sunny conditions to thrive.
+Although Lisbon lemon trees are a little more hardy than other varieties, they still need warm and sunny conditions to thrive.

 These trees grow well in containers and can be moved inside if frost is expected during the winter.
 Make sure the pot is large enough, has good draining, and that you select a potting mix suited to citrus trees.

 If you don't have a garden that receives plenty of sunlight, then the Lisbon lemon tree won't be for you.
 This species needs a full sun position to thrive.

 Lisbon lemon trees can handle a variety of soil types but have a preference for those on the acidic side, and good drainage is an absolute must.
 Soggy roots are a problem for all lemon trees, and pooling water around the trunk should be prevented.

 Young trees especially prefer the soil to remain moist during the summer.
-Slow and deep watering every fortnight is usually recommended, but it'll need to be more often in very hot or dry soils.
+Slow and deep watering every fortnight is usually recommended, but it'll need to be done more often in very hot or dry soils.
 Excessive watering, however, can lead to root rot.
 Be careful not to overdo it!

 Temperature and Humidity

-Although Lisbon lemon trees are sligthly more cold-tolerant than their Eureka relatives, it's important to remember that lemons are the most sensitive to cold weather of all the citrus fruits.
+Although Lisbon lemon trees are slightly more cold-tolerant than their Eureka relatives, it's important to remember that lemons are the most sensitive to cold weather of all the citrus fruits.
 This is particularly true of young trees that aren't so well established.